sassypocoyo/hello-world/README.md

 ### 👋🏼 Hi there!
 I'm Diogo :)

 ## I'm a newbie Software Engineer Student @ UMinho
-- 📂 Currently studying Haskell
+- 📂 Currently studying C
 - 💾 Technology is an inspiration to me
 - 💫 I love getting to know people deeply
 - 🎶 Listening to music is a therapy for me